hack3rs.ca network-security

 3. How Defenders Mitigate and Respond

-After the event, review what failed first (capacity, filtering, runbook timing, observability) and improve instrumentation and rehearsals.
-DDoS resilience is as much operations engineering as it is security.
+After recovery, review what failed first — capacity, filtering logic, runbook timing, or observability — and improve instrumentation and procedures before the next event.
+DDoS resilience is as much about operational discipline as it is about technical controls.

 detection-signals